+Born in 1941, Meg packs a minimum of 28 hours into each an every day and says that it is her three children who enabled her to enjoy a full judging and travel schedule.
 Meg has one son and two daughters.
 Rachael and Lisa are on premises daily, directing staff and insuring the smooth operation of the multi-faceted Overhill business as well as the impeccable care of both personal and Quarantine kennels.
-Born in 1941, Meg packs a minimum of 28 hours into each an every day and says that it is her three children who enable her to now enjoy a full judging and travel schedule.
+Her son is off to a top college in 2019.

 Meg bought her first German Shepherd when she was 15 and bred her first litter only two years later.
 Interested in everything about dogs, she trained GSDs with Bristol Dog Training Society, and typical of Meg, she went on to become an instructor.

 Her greatest love became the Akita when she accepted into the quarantine block two O’BJ dogs en route to Australia.
-As Meg says, “I opened the box and fell in love.”
-She then imported two bitches from the same kennel, her much–loved O’BJ White Hope and the bitch she credits with being the foundation of the Overhill Akitas, Am.
+She fell in love with the breed and then imported two bitches from the same kennel.
+Her much–loved O’BJ White Hope and the bitch she credits with being the foundation of the Overhill Akitas, Am.
 Ch.
-O’BJ Sachette No Okii Yubi, dam of the first UK bred litter.
+O’BJ Sachette No Okii Yubi is dam of the first UK bred Akita litter.

-Meg has traveled worldwide as a student of all breeds but particularly the Akita.
-She has bred Champions in eight countries and was thrilled when she was able to attend the world conference on Akitas in 1998.
+Meg has bred Champions in eight countries and was thrilled when she was able to attend the world conference on Akitas in 1998.
 She has since been invited to attend for a second time.
 She served as Chairman of the British Japanese Akita Association and as one of the first and certainly the most knowledgeable on the breed in her country, she published a book on Akita bloodlines which was a tremendous reference source for all Akita fanciers.

-She is a member of The Kennel Club and of its Breed Standards and Stud Book Sub-Committee, positions that equate with being on the Board of AKC and serving as Delegate.
+Meg Purnell-Carpenter is a board member of The Kennel Club and of Chair of its Breed Standards and Stud Book Sub-Committee, positions that equate with being on the Board of AKC and serving as Delegate.

 It is said that it is always the busiest people who have time to do more things.
 Meg supplied dogs for the television series with the original TV vet, James Allcock.
-She once managed the pop group K-9, was a breed note writer for one of the canine weekly papers.
-Not content with doing only three things at a time, she now owns four peacocks, one goose, one cow, two doves, two lovebirds, fifteen Akitas, six German Shepherds, five Beauceron, one of which is the first tri-colour in this country, a lurcher and a parrot called Tarzan.
+She managed the pop group K-9, is a breed note writer for the canine weekly papers and currently owns peacocks, Akitas, German Shepherds, Beauceron, a lurcher, and a parrot called Tarzan.